dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Persistence/ReadMe.Persistence.md

 }
 ```

 There is also OpenTelemetryBase class in **.Application** layer that is used as a base class for custom metrics.
-On such custom metric is **CreateOrderHeaderOpenTelemetry**
+Example custom metric is **CreateOrderHeaderOpenTelemetry**
 that is located directly in the CreateOrderHeader feature, both with **CreateOrderHeaderOpenTelemetryPipeline** to utilize these metrics.

 #### Obsolete **Serilog** configuration: